Oil filter dirt holding capacity, what does it mean?

 Oil filter dirt holding capacity

-Dirt holding capacity is a measure of how much dirt a filter can capture and hold (by weigh, usually listed in grams.
+Dirt holding capacity is a measure of how much dirt a filter can capture and hold (by weight, usually listed in grams.
 Just as an FYI, cellulose media can usually hold .5-.7-grams per square foot @ 20-microns.
 Synthetic media holds more.

 Types of oil filter material